Natural-Intelligence/ni-js-course/README.md

 > ES5, the current stable version of JS, was announced on 2009.

 > ES6th Edition (=== 'ECMAScript 2015'), brought many new features, including: *class declaration, import/export modules, arrow functions, let/const, promises, maps* and a lot more.

+> Every year since, there is a new release of ES.